SPD Provides Home Therapy for Seniors with Low Vision | SPD - Singapore

 SPD has started providing home therapy for seniors with low vision under the Senior Eye Rehabilitation (SEER) Programme since January this year.

-SEER is a one-year pilot programme initiated by the Agency for Integrated Care (AIC) to build community capability.
-Two occupational therapists (OT) from SPD were trained to provide home rehabilitation for seniors with low vision.
+The SEER pilot programme is a partnership by Agency for Integrated Care (AIC) and Temasek Foundation Cares to build community capability in low vision rehabilitation for seniors.
+Two occupational therapists (OTs) from SPD were trained to provide home rehabilitation for seniors with low vision.

-"The training included clinic and home-based observational sessions which allows me to understand the transition of client care.
-I am able to better identify the challenges an elderly faces and to help them in their home environment in the community setting,” said Ong Yu Yuan, one of the OTs who underwent the training.
+"The training included clinic and home-based observational sessions with the hospital OTs which allows me to understand the transition of client care at home.
+I am able to better identify the challenges seniors face and to help them in their home environment in the community setting,” said Ms. Ong Yu Yuan, one of the OTs who underwent the training.

 The programme aims to enable seniors with low vision to function safely and independently in their homes.
 The OTs may prescribe adaptive equipment, recommend strategies, or modify tasks to optimise the safety and independence of the seniors within his/her home environment.